Creating a Homeschool Curriculum: Kindergarten – Grade 1

 Numbers and 1-to-1 correspondence – We did a lot of grid games… first rolling one die and covering the board.
 Then when they were ready, using two dice and adding them together to cover that number of spaces.
 We used different grid games to go with different seasons.
 Here’s an example of an apple grid board (above) that is free on the blog:

-Addition and Dice Games – We used the Ultimate Board Game (free printable) for lots of math fact practice!
+Addition and Dice Games – We used the Math Board Games (free printable) for lots of math fact practice!

 Skip Counting (by 2s, 5s, 10s)